 Some claim there is no difference between the man who is practicing a sexual sin and the person who fails to do some good action (1 Cor 5; Jas 4:17).
 Therefore, some reason that the church cannot discipline the man who openly practices sin, because all people are guilty of sin.
 Many apply the quotation of Jesus, “Let him who is without sin among you be the first to throw a stone at her.”
 They attach this concept to the woman who is openly living in adultery, the couple living together committing fornication, and homosexuals in a “monogamous” partnership.
 However, the church must withdraw from those who openly practice sin such as fornication, greed, extortionists, idolaters, revilers, and drunkards (1 Cor 5:9–11).
 As God is holy, people are to become holy (1 Pet 1:14–16).

 Jesus revealed that some sins are greater than other sins (John 19:11).
 All have sinned and have fallen short of God’s glory (Rom 3:23).
 The wages of sin is the condemnation of death that spread to all (Rom 5:12, 18; 6:23).
 However, equating all sin because “all sin separates one from God” leads to contradiction (cf. 1 Tim 6:20–21).
 Sins have different punishments and consequences.
 Some of God’s commands are greater than other commands.
 Willful sins and practicing sins differs from those who may sin yet continue to walk in the light (1 John 1:6–10).
 False doctrines and threats to the church can come from allowing sin because “all are sinners.”
 The church must remain aware.
-One cannot agree with Christ and say that believing “one sin is larger than another’s” is a human trait.
-Sins are more egregious than others.
+One cannot agree with Christ that sins differ from others.
+Sins are more egregious than other sin.
 Sin separates all sinners from God, yet no sin is so great that Christ cannot forgive (Col 2:12–13).